 The stain produced a vintage look and was a bit easier to apply and control.

 Also, the stain goes a very long way.
-I could probably distress 15 to 20 console tables with one can of stain.
+I could distress 15 to 20 console tables with one can of stain.

-The 32 ounce can of stain was $16.00.
+The 32 ounce can of stain costs $16.00.